erikbrinkman/headlesspdf/README.md

 - Potentially update `__filename` and `__dirname`.
   Not sure if this is possible without breaking modules, and it's probably not that important to make non-relative.
 - Add protection options, e.g. don't give access to files, reveal absolute path, environment, send files over ssl, etc.
+- Add process.stdin by reading the whole thing and passing it as a string in setup.